Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro_arm_template/_index.md

 - Check your subscription quota for the DSv3 family.

-    > **NOTE: Azure Red Hat OpenShift requires a [minimum of 40 cores](/azure/openshift/tutorial-create-cluster#before-you-begin) to create and run an OpenShift cluster.**
+    > **Note:** Azure Red Hat OpenShift requires a [minimum of 40 cores](/azure/openshift/tutorial-create-cluster#before-you-begin) to create and run an OpenShift cluster.

   ```shell
   LOCATION=eastus